EMDR Therapy Perth.

 EMDR - Eye Movement Desensitisation and Reprocessing

-Eye movement desensitization and reprocessing, or EMDR, is a psychological treatment that has been used for more than 20 years and enables people to heal from trauma, traumatic memories and other disturbing experiences.
+Eye movement desensitisation and reprocessing, or EMDR, is a psychological treatment that has been used for more than 20 years and enables people to heal from trauma, traumatic memories and other disturbing and negative experiences.
 Although originally developed to treat Post Traumatic Stress Disorder (PTSD), EMDR has also been used successfully as a component in the treatment of panic, anxiety, grief, eating disorders, phobias and addictions.

 Why EMDR?

-EMDR has many advantages over other treatment approaches, but we believe the biggest advantage is that EMDR shows comparable results to other trauma focussed therapies (such as Prolonged Exposure), but over a much shorter time frame.
+EMDR has many advantages over other treatment approaches, but we believe the biggest advantage is that EMDR shows comparable results to other trauma-focused therapies (such as Prolonged Exposure), but over a much shorter time frame.

 "Often disturbing events happen in our lives that stay with us.
 The brain cannot process information as it ordinarily does.
 One moment can become ‘frozen in time’ and remembering the trauma may feel as bad as going through it for the first time.
 This is because the images, sounds, smells and feelings still seem to be there – they haven’t changed.
 Such memories have a lasting negative effect that interferes with the way a person sees the world and the way that they relate to other people.